hashme/firebase-python/README.md

-##get and put
+##get, put and push

-`get` gets the value of a Firebase at some URL, and `put` sets the value of a Firebase at URL to some data.
+`get` gets the value of a Firebase at some URL, `put` writes or replaces data at the path defined by URL and `push` appends data to a list at the path defined by URL.
+A new ID is also generated every time you `push` to a Firebase URL.

 ```python
 >>> import firebase